MediaCityUK: Transport

 The MediaCityUK tram stop opened on 20 September 2010, part of the Metrolink light-rail system serving Greater Manchester.
 It lies at the end of a 360 m spur from the Eccles Line, which was built as part of Phase 3 of the Metrolink expansion project.
-Trams run to Eccles & Ashton-under-Lyne via Etihad Campus and Piccadilly.
+Trams run to Eccles and Ashton-under-Lyne via Etihad Campus and Piccadilly.
 Across the Media City Footbridge, the "Trafford Park Line" Metrolink extension, completed in March 2020, has a stop at the adjacent Imperial War Museum.

 Vehicular access to the Quays has been improved by the construction of Broadway Link Road, which links the site to the M602 motorway at junction 2, and by the provision of car parking.
 The high-rise 2116 space multi-storey car park was completed in August 2009.
 It is a pre-cast curved structure clad in a mixture of aluminium mesh panels and shaded aluminium tiles, comprising 11 floors of parking above the development's energy centre and commercial units.

 Frequent bus services are provided from the site by Go North West's Orbits 53 providing links to Oxford Road, Etihad Campus and Cheetham Hill and Stagecoach Manchester's 50 linking MediaCityUK to East Didsbury, Manchester Piccadilly bus station, Salford Central and Salford Crescent railway stations, the University of Salford and Salford Shopping Centre.
 A number of lower frequency routes are operated by Diamond Bus North West linking Boothstown, Worsley and Stretford with the site.

 Footpaths and cycleways to Manchester city centre and 300 cycle racks encourage healthy and green ways of accessing the site.